2025 Brasil Tennis Challenger

 The 2025 Brasil Tennis Challenger was a professional tennis tournament played on clay courts.
 It was the third edition of the tournament which was part of the 2025 ATP Challenger Tour.
 It took place in Piracicaba, Brazil between 27 January and 2 February 2025.
+The tail end (final phases) of the competition was moved to São Paulo at the clay-covered courts of the Arena Ace due to heavy rains.